kate-skorija/Pierre.Solution/README.md

   * Input: *User clicks "Delete" under an treat's name on flavor's details page*
   * Output: Relationship to that treat is removed

+## Stretch Goals
+*  Create an order class, and allow users to add treats to their order

 ## Setup/Installation Requirements

 *_These instructions are specifically for MySql Workbench, but should work similarly for or any generic SQL database manager._*